Mike Tirico: Broadcasting partners

 Tirico has been paired in the college football booth with Tim Brant, Terry Bowden, Mike Gottfried, Kirk Herbstreit, Lee Corso, and David Norrie.
-From 2017 until he assumed Al Michaels’ Sunday Night Football post, Tirico served as play-by-play for Notre Dame Football on NBC, partnering with Doug Flutie and later Tony Dungy.
+From 2017 until assuming Al Michaels’ Sunday Night Football post, Tirico served as a play-by-play announcer for Notre Dame Football on NBC, partnering with Doug Flutie and later Tony Dungy.
 In 2021, Drew Brees joined NBC Sports as Tirico's partner for Notre Dame games and on Football Night in America with Tirico and Dungy.

 During his career with ESPN, Tirico has called most of NBA games with Hubie Brown.
 The pair began calling games in the 2006–07 season, when Mark Jackson replaced Brown as lead analyst on ABC.
 Tirico and Brown form ABC's #2 broadcast team, while Brown would remain paired with Mike Breen on ESPN's lead broadcast team.
 His other partners included Jon Barry, Doris Burke, P. J. Carlesimo, Sean Elliott, Jeff Van Gundy, Mark Jackson, Steve "Snapper" Jones, George Karl, Tim Legler, Chris Mullin, Jack Ramsay, Jalen Rose, Tom Tolbert, and Bill Walton.
 Tirico called his last NBA game on May 8, 2016, during the second round of the 2016 NBA playoffs.

-His color commentators for golf coverage were Curtis Strange, Ian Baker-Finch, Nick Faldo, and Paul Azinger.
+Tirico's color commentators for golf coverage were Curtis Strange, Ian Baker-Finch, Nick Faldo, and Paul Azinger.
 He has worked with Len Elmore on college basketball coverage.
 Tirico worked with Jon Gruden on Monday Night Football and also the Outback Bowl (2011, 2012, 2013 and 2014) and Orange Bowl (2011 and 2012).

-On April 21 and 22, 2007, he appeared as a guest host, filling in for Michael Wilbon, alongside Tony Kornheiser on ESPN's Pardon the Interruption.
+On April 21 and 22, 2007, Tirico appeared as a guest host, filling in for Michael Wilbon, alongside Tony Kornheiser on ESPN's Pardon the Interruption.

-Tirico currently teams with Cris Collinsworth, Melissa Stark, and Terry McAulay for Sunday Night Football on NBC.
+On Sunday Night Football, Tirico currently teams with Cris Collinsworth in the booth, Melissa Stark on the sidelines, and rules analyst Terry McAulay, with Kaylee Hartung joining the crew for select playoff games and Super Bowls.
+For the NBA on NBC, Tirico has called games with Reggie Miller and Jamal Crawford, with either Zora Stephenson or Ashley ShahAhmadi joining on the sidelines.